smartcontractkit/documentation/docs/Developer Reference/contributing-to-chainlink.md

 ### Requesting a new Feature
 Have you thought of an improvement or an awesome new feature that you think should be implemented into Chainlink?
 Request a new feature to bring it to the attention of the team and the wider community.
 You can request new features by creating a new GitHub issue in the correct repository and tagging that issue with the [FEAT] prefix (Feature request).
-This is the same process as [Requesting a new feature](#requesting-a-new-feature) section.
+The process for doing this is covered in the [Raising an Issue](#raising-an-issue) section.
 Provide as much detail as possible in your feature request, including any benefits, risks, or considerations that you can think of.

 #### Voting on new features